 During their time at Nature’s Classroom students sleep in a dorm style bunkhouse, and eat family style, kid friendly meals in the main hall.
 Nature’s Classroom employs site-teachers with strong science backgrounds and community building skills.
 Many are working on master’s degrees in science education.
 There are about 12 students per teacher, and students.
 On a daily basis, students choose classes based on their interests.
 Dissections, rocketry, and bridge building, and hot air balloons have been very popular in the past few years

 I can answer questions you might have about the trip, and have attached some information forwarded from NC.
-The site-director, Derrick Vernier, is tentatively scheduled to give an informational presentation at the Woodstock Middle School on (___________) in the MS gym.
-I will let you know as soon as that is confirmed.
+The site-director, John Vandemeer, is tentatively scheduled to give an informational presentation at the Woodstock Middle School on (Tuesday, April 25th) in the MS gym.
 Parent drivers would be appreciated.

 I love this week in the woods with the class.
 It is exhausting, but a wonderful opportunity.
 I love it because the bird watching is different and I see many interesting species.
 Please contact me if you have questions.